uw-pycert-course-01/assignment07/README.md

 The application you are building will capture the following information:

-* Name of customer
+* Name of the customer.
-* Package description
+* Package description.
 * Are the contents dangerous?
+[Y/N]
-* Weight
+* Weight (kgs).
-* Volume
+* Volume (cubic meters).
-* Required delivery date
+* Required delivery date (month/date/year).
+* International destination?
+[Y/N]

-The application will then attempt to find the best way to route the package.
+The application will then attempt to find the best way to route the package (air / ground / maritime).

 The rules it will use are as follows:

-1. Packages can only be shipped if they weigh less than 10Kg or are smaller than 5x5x5 meters.
+1. Packages can only be shipped if they weigh less than 10Kg **or** are smaller than 5x5x5 meters (125 cubic meters).
 1. If the package contains dangerous goods it cannot be routed via air.
 1. 'Urgent' means a package has to be delivered in less than 3 business days.
 1. If the package is urgent it will be routed via air, if possible.